 The background system team have focused to the system design and how to allow complex use cases later without making major changes to it.
 They have been reading publications about other similar studies and searching existing applications.

-The user interface desing have been done using Balsamiq Mockups 3 software.
-Simple prototype have also been made using Java and Java Swing library.
+The user interface design have been done using Balsamiq Mockups 3 software.
+Simple prototypes have also been made using Java and Java Swing library.

 Together the group have been negotiating about the connections between the user interface and the system.
 Many practical issues have also been as subjects of discussions.

-The user interface have to be simple, but the system behind it does not need to be.
+The user interface has to be simple, but the system behind it does not need to be.
 While the detailed features of the system are being found in the implementation phase, we might want to test them via the user interface.
 We concluded that advanced features would be available in a separate menu.

 The coarse system design is handled in a following chapter, but the more detailed information will be available only in the following implementation document.